Depression references in America’s most popular rap songs are on the rise, according to a new study of rap lyrics has found that .

 In 1998, only 32% of the 25 most popular rap songs referred to mental health, but by 2018 that amount had grown to 68%.

-This trend goes hand in hand with what some have called the “mental health crisis” in the United States.
+The growth in rap songs about depression and anxiety goes hand in hand with what some have called the “mental health crisis” in the United States.

 For example, recent studies have found that psychological stress and suicide risk increased significantly from 2008 to 2017, especially among 18 to 25 year-olds.
 Likewise, the prevalence of “major depressive episodes” among US adolescents significantly increased from 2005 to 2014.
 Anxiety currently affects about 30% of adolescents, while 80% of those affected never seek treatment.
 In 2017, the suicide rate among 15 – 24 year olds in the US reached its highest level since 1960.
 And from 2007 to 2017, the suicide rate among people aged 10 to 24 increased by 56%.